HypeCheck

 What the Science Says

-Cassia seed comes from the Cassia obtusifolia plant and has been used in traditional Chinese medicine for centuries, primarily for eye and digestive health.
-One small clinical trial found that 3 grams daily for 24–36 weeks modestly reduced waist circumference and lowered total cholesterol and LDL in overweight patients with schizophrenia.
-Animal and lab studies suggest its active compounds may also reduce inflammation, support blood sugar regulation, and protect the retina, but these findings have not been confirmed in human trials.
+Cassia seed is the dried seed of Cassia obtusifolia, a plant used for centuries in traditional Chinese medicine, primarily for eye and digestive complaints.
+One randomized controlled trial found that 3 grams daily for 24–36 weeks reduced waist circumference and lowered total cholesterol and LDL in overweight patients with schizophrenia.
+Lab and animal studies suggest its active compounds — including anthraquinones and polysaccharides — have antioxidant, anti-inflammatory, and blood-sugar-regulating properties, but these effects have not been confirmed in healthy human populations.

 What It Doesn't Do

 Not proven to cause significant weight loss in healthy adults.
-No human evidence it treats eye disease or prevents diabetes.
-The cholesterol results come from one small trial in a very specific population — don't assume they apply to everyone.
-Not a replacement for statins or proven cholesterol medications.
-No evidence it detoxifies the liver or boosts metabolism.
+No human evidence it treats eye disease on its own.
+Animal results on blood sugar don't automatically translate to people.
+Don't expect dramatic cholesterol drops — the one human trial showed modest effects in a very specific population.
+Not a substitute for prescribed medications.

 Evidence-Based Benefits